maxpen/Quote-share/README.md

 # Quote share

-With Quote share, you can share any text from a textselection to Facebook (as a quote), Twitter (as image) and eaven to Whatsapp (on mobile).
-You can also highlight text on a site on Desktop!
+With Quote share, you can share any selected text to Facebook (as a quote), Twitter (as image) and even to Whatsapp (on mobile).
+You can also highlight text on a website on Desktop!

+## Contributing

-I need help with:
+I could use your help with:

 * Code cleanup
 * Integrating a way to share the selected text to Facebook as a quote ([Facebook quote plugin](https://developers.facebook.com/docs/plugins/quote), [share dialog parameters](https://developers.facebook.com/docs/sharing/reference/share-dialog))